Sk3pper/test-driven-development-by-example/xUnit/ch23_exerciseB/README.md

 - [x] **~~Create TestSuite from a TestCase class~~**

 # Exercise:
-The last item to solve is **Create TestSuite from a TestCase class**: constructing a suite automatically given a test class.
+The last task to complete is creating a **Create TestSuite from a TestCase class**s — that is, constructing a suite automatically from a test class.

 ## Epoch 1
 ### Step1: Add a little test.
-The first step is the hardest one for who approach the TDD style.
-As Kent Beck writes in the book that **we have to image the perfect interface** (also if it is not already in place) for our operation.
-We are telling ourselves a **story** about how the operation will look from outside.
+The first step is often the hardest for those approaching the TDD style.
+As Kent Beck writes in the book, **we have to imagine the perfect interface** — even if it doesn't exist yet — for the operation we're about to implement.
+We're telling ourselves a **story** about how the operation will look from the outside.

 We image a TestSuite constructor takes in input the TestCase class.